-If a Connection error is shown, the VGX is not able to contact the VRM database.
+If a Connection error is shown, the Cerbo GX is not able to contact the VRM database.
 The connection error will show an error code that indicates the nature of the connectivity problem.
 Also, details of the error message are shown, to facilitate on site IT experts to diagnose the problem.

-- Error #150 Unexpected response text: A connection succeeded, but the result was incorrect.
+- Error #150 Unexpected response text: The http/https call succeeded, but the response was incorrect.
+This indicates that there is a WiFi or network login page.
+Such as seen in Airports, Hotels, Marinas or RV campgrounds some times.
+There is no solution to make the CCGX work with a WiFi network that requires such login page and/or accepting of terms of use. - Error #151 Unexpected HTTP Response: A connection succeeded, but the response did not indicate a successful HTTP result code (normally 200).
 This might indicate that a transparent proxy is hijacking the connection.
-Examples include a WiFi login page or a cellular providers payment page. - Error #151 Unexpected HTTP Response: A connection succeeded, but the response did not indicate a successful HTTP result code (normally 200).
-This might indicate that a transparent proxy is hijacking the connection.
-See #150 above for examples. - Error #152 Connection time-out: this could indicate a poor quality internet connection, or a restrictive firewall. - Error #153 Connection error: this could indicate a routing problem.
+See #150 above for examples. - · Error #152 Connection time-out: this could indicate a poor quality internet connection, or a restrictive firewall. - · Error #153 Connection error: this could indicate a routing problem.
 For details, check the shown error message: